FDJTS/Spaceships./README.md

 Feel free to fork the repository and submit pull requests for new features or bug fixes.
 Let's make this game even more legendary!

 ## License
-This project is licensed under the MIT License.
+This project is open source